venkatboby/simple-java-maven-app/README.md

 tutorial in the [Jenkins User Documentation](https://jenkins.io/doc/).

-The repository contains a simple Java application which outputs the string "Hello world hii whats going on!!!" and is accompanied by a unit test to check that the main application works as expected.
+The repository contains a simple Java application which outputs the string "Hello world!!!" and is accompanied by a unit test to check that the main application works as expected.

 The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Pipeline)